-NDEE has also contracted with Everblue to provide access to the NeWAP Network to their LMS: Moodle Learning Management System (LMS) Hosting and Technical Support Annual aka Weatherization Badge Program.
+NDEE has contracted with Everblue to provide access to the NeWAP Network to their LMS: Moodle Learning Management System (LMS) Hosting and Technical Support Annual aka Weatherization Badge Program.
 Which includes access to 25 Badges and associated micro badges, individual progress tracking reports.
 Everblue directly links the LMS system to the Nebraska Weatherization NeWAP Field Guide Installation Standards with appropriate NDEE Logos.
-All subgrantee field staff will be required to complete appropriate badge training/certification and their individual progress will be tracked and monitored within the system.
+Subgrantee field staff is be required to complete appropriate badge training/certification and their individual progress will be tracked and monitored within the system.